Jodosoft/Libraries/README.md

 Unlike floating-point numbers, <a href="https://en.wikipedia.org/wiki/Fixed-point_arithmetic">fixed-point</a> numbers maintain a constant degree of precision regardless of magnitude.
 This can be useful in situations where <a href="https://en.wikipedia.org/wiki/MIM-104_Patriot#Failure_at_Dhahran">precision remains important whilst numbers grow</a>.
 As a trade-off, fixed-point numbers have a much lower maximum magnitude than floating-point numbers of the same size.

 Fix64 and UFix64 are number types that implement fixed-point arithmetic.
-As with all the number types provided by this library, they support a full range of math, operators, conversion, string parsing, etc (see <a href="#numerics-framework-for-number-types">§4.3.
-Framework for number types</a>).
+As with all the number types provided by this library, they support a full range of math, operators, conversion, string parsing, etc (see <a href="#numerics-framework-for-numbers">§4.3.
+Framework for numbers</a>).

 <pre lang="csharp"><code>using Jodo.Numerics;
 using System;